google/gtest-parallel/README.md

 ongoing invocations, or otherwise fail (throw) because the files are in use (depending on platform).
 This is not enforced by a lock file as cleaning these up would require unnecessary user intervention.

+## XML Output

+This script is able to save test results in XML format.
+Use `--dump_xml_test_results=` to enable XML output and specify file name.
+By default standard error and output are saved in XML for failed tests.
+Include `--dump_xml_all_logs` in command line to save output of all logs.

+For example:

+    $ ./gtest-parallel path/to/binary... --dump_xml_test_results=example.xml --dump_xml_all_logs